-Men of War.
+Men of Struggle.

 Germans are painfully aware that U.S. sanctions aimed at Russia will have repercussions on a much wider scale.
 Germans conveniently ignore the staggering consequences this has on German manufacturing, because Russian gas markets are tightly intervowen into the fabric of the European economy.

 Russia, the World Island.

 It is important to remember that Russia is an entire civilization onto itself.
 The nation administers and exploits 30% of all known natural resources on this planet.
 The resource-rich Krasnoyarsk and Sakha oblasts are located in Asia and it makes good business sense to add some new customers.
 So the Russians brought the Chinese, Koreans and Japanese into the fold.

 After sanctions were imposed on Russia, the resource-rich nation has looked to other countries to trade with and given its relative geopolitical isolation, there weren’t many options available.
 One option for the Russian national government was to increase bilateral trade with the Europeans.
 The problem was that the European Union sided with the U.S. federal government on almost every energy-related issue.
 The international media expected U.S. shale gas reserves to be found in large amounts.
 As we now know, U.S. shale gas is a drop in the bucket.

 China’s predicament is that it needs to find new enery suppliers in order to increase its economic output.
 Russia can deliver a high volume on a long-term contract and guarantee a high quality.
 The main problem is that the Chinese government is a good negotiator.
 For the Russian government the Chinese are for now at least the only game in town.
 The Chinese government knows this, and adjusts prices accordingly.
 So China has filled the ‘void’ left by the Europeans.
 China now imports a growing share of natural gas from Siberia.
 Once the Power of Siberia 2 pipeline is fully completed, China’s share of Russian natural gas exports will rise dramatically.